-Xylotek has broad experience in mass timber structures, originating in Charley Brentnall's leadership of the renaissance of traditional techniques in the UK in the 1980s.
+Xylotek has broad experience in mass timber structures, developed over the last three decades.
 We continue to explore means of developing new structural frame methodologies evolved from both traditional processes and new technologies.

 Mass Timber Structures

 ‘Mass timber’ refers to the use of large-section glulam and CLT in building construction – as opposed to lighter-weight timber framing typically seen in domestic applications.
 The ecological and carbon benefits of wood – when compared to steel and concrete – are driving the mainstream adoption of mass timber construction which has the additional benefits of prefabrication, including faster and cleaner installation processes on site.

 The rise of cross laminated timber is enabling multi-storey construction using CLT panels for walls, floors and roof.
 Each panel can be fully prefabricated meaning that installation on site is quicker that other construction systems.
 Connections between panels are achieved cleanly and interior surfaces can potentially be left exposed reducing the need for additional finishes.
 Whilst CLT walls are themselves well insulating, they typically have further insulation (and envelope cladding) applied externally.

 Post-and-beam: spatial flexibility